 These premium western bbq wood chunks are anywhere from large chips to fist size, this way you're covered for a long smoke (large chunks) or a quick grill (large chips).
 Give your food that unmistakable flavour and look.
 We made the decision to split the Western BBQ packs to sort the chunks more evenly, this way you get a better selection of chips/chunks with minimal bark.
 Bark is ok, it will just give you a stronger flavour than the chunk, so use in the same way but more sparingly.
 We then pack all the chunks in a natural cloth bag with tie.

-Sizes and quantity per pack may vary slightly from picture , but you will get 16 chunks, the bag weighs on average 2kg's.
+Sizes and quantity per pack may vary slightly from the picture, the bag weighs on average 2kg's.

 This information has come from a professional BBQ competitor: 1) Any meat would only absorb smoke through the first 45 mins to 1hr max.
 2) That's on a slow cook at around 225 Fahrenheit pit temp.
 Grilling would reduce that window to around 10 to 15 mins.
 3) I would use a fist sized lump of a stronger wood and same sized fruitwood to smoke a whole pork shoulder.
 So reduce the wood size to suit.
 4) If it's grilling for 'food' and not competition style cuts, a few small pieces direct over hot coal lid down would be enough to smoke for a good 30-45 mins.
 So a pack of 16 chunks would do 8 cooks!

 Hickory This wood creates a sweet, yet strong flavour, the smoke can be pungent, but it adds a nice, strong flavour to just about all meat cuts, but it’s especially popular with pork and beef.